kaangiray26/buzl.uk/_posts/2024-08-22-webmentions.md

 For the actual processing part, we have a Python script that does the job.
 I'm not going to go into the details but it just makes some HTTP requests and parses the HTML with [lxml](https://lxml.de/).
 It's not perfect but it does the job for now.

 I've added the files to a new repository, which you can check out [here](https://github.com/kaangiray26/webmention) if you want to adapt it to your own blog.
+My blog's source code is also available [here](https://github.com/kaangiray26/buzl.uk) if you want to see how I implemented the parts I mentioned above and below.

 If you want to use this setup, here are the steps you need to follow: